What is Fab Lab Fabulous St. Pauli?

 Fabulous St. Pauli was founded in 2011 as a non-profit club according to German law (“gemeinnütziger Verein”) and is supported mostly by member fees and donations.
 It’s open to members all week and to the general public on Open Lab Days every Thursday from 4 PM till late.
 It offers three 3D printers, a laser-cutter, three milling machines (one for controller boards), soldering stations and electronics equipment, a cutting plotters as well as traditional tools (see Geräte).
 The monthly member fee is 25 Euro.

-located in Lerchenstr.
+It was located in Lerchenstr.
 16a in Hamburg’s famous quarter St. Pauli, once one of the poorest neighbourhoods in Germany and now heavily affected by gentrification, though still renowned for its diverse and unconventional inhabitants.

 If you are interested in coming to the lab feel free to contact us at info (at) fablab-hamburg.org.